ake123/iSEEbug/README.md

 [here](https://github.com/microbiome/mia/blob/devel/CONTRIBUTING.md).

 ## Acknowledgements
-Please note that iSEEbug was only made possible thanks to many other R and bioinformatics software authors, which are cited in the vignettes describing this package.
+Please note that miaDash was only made possible thanks to many other R and bioinformatics software authors, which are cited in the vignettes describing this package.